Tom Sorell

 Tom Sorell (born 24 October 1951) is a Canadian philosopher based in the UK.
-His interests range from the theory of knowledge and the philosophy of science to early modern philosophy, ethics (including applied ethics) and political philosophy.
+His work mainly concerns the theory of knowledge, the philosophy of science, early modern philosophy, ethics and political philosophy.
 He is noted for his writings on Hobbes, scientism and applied ethics.
 Since 2008, he has worked in ethics and technology both as a researcher and as a consultant.
 He is the author of Hobbes (1986); Descartes (1987); Moral Theory and Capital Punishment (1987); Scientism (1992); Business Ethics (with John Hendry) (1994); Moral Theory and Anomaly (1999); Descartes Reinvented (2005); and Emergencies and Politics (2013).

 Early life and education

 Sorell was born in Mexico City in 1951 to European migrants.
 The family moved to Vancouver, Canada in 1956 and to Montreal in 1961.
 He attended the High School of Montreal, entered McGill University in 1968, and graduated in 1972, when he won the Prince of Wales Gold Medal in philosophy.
-In 1973, he started the BPhil in Philosophy at Balliol College, Oxford.
+In 1973, he began his BPhil in Philosophy at Balliol College, Oxford, England.
 He was taught by John McDowell, Gareth Evans, John Mackie, and Simon Blackburn.
 Supervised by B.F.
 McGuinness, he wrote a thesis on the deep continuity between Wittgenstein's Tractatus and his very late work, On Certainty.
-After taking the BPhil, Sorell wrote a thesis under the supervision of David Pears expounding and defending a version of the causal theory of knowledge.
+After completing his BPhil, Sorell wrote a thesis under the supervision of David Pears, defending a version of the causal theory of knowledge.
 He was awarded the Oxford DPhil in 1978.